Skip to Content

 Julia Barton

-Julia Barton is a sophomore and this is her first year writing for the Southerner.
-She enjoys volleyball and hanging out with her friends.
+Julia Barton is a junior and this is her second year writing for the Southerner.
+She enjoys volleyball, photography and hanging out with her friends.
 She is excited to write for the Southerner this year.

 Farris Duwayri